Suomynona589/Im-not-a-robot-cheats/README.md

 <h2>Level 48:</h2>
 <h3>The Inventor</h3>
-I wanted to give you a chance to watch it, but if you want to skip it, right-click it and click picture-in-picture and then you can skip to end.<br>
+I wanted to give you a chance to watch it, but if you want to skip it, right-click it and click show all controls, and then you can skip to end.<br>